holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/en/Boostrapping-control-plane-and-nodes.md

 **`<control-plane-host>:<control-plane-port>`** will be **`192.168.56.2:6443`**

-**Node join to Kubernetes cluster successful**
+**Node join to Kubernetes cluster successfully**

-The output should look something like:
+The output should look something like this:

     [preflight] Running pre-flight checks